 Location: Prairie View, Texas

-Founded in 1876, Prairie View A&M University is the second oldest public institution of higher learning in the state of Texas and the seventh largest HBCU.
-With an established reputation for producing engineers, nurses and educators, PVAMU offers baccalaureate degrees in 50 academic majors, 37 Master’s degrees and four doctoral degree programs through nine colleges and schools.
-A member of the Texas A&M University System, the University is dedicated to fulfilling its land-grant mission of achieving excellence in teaching, research and service.
-The main campus is located in Waller County approximately 40 miles northwest of Houston, TX.
+Founded in 1876, Prairie View A&M University is the second oldest public institution of higher learning in the state of Texas and one of the largest HBCUs by enrollment.
+PVAMU is known for producing engineers, nurses, and educators, but it also offers baccalaureate degrees in 50 academic majors; PVAMU has a large graduate student population, with 37 master’s degree programs and four doctoral degree programs across nine colleges and schools.
+As a member of the Texas A&M University System, PVAMU is dedicated to fulfilling its land-grant mission of achieving excellence in teaching, research, and service.

 More information about the university is available at www.pvamu.edu.